This job posting is no longer active

 • Effectively communicate the value and potential impact of an evaluation-centric design approach to relevant stakeholders.

-• A master’s degree in economics, health policy, health services research or related field.
-In lieu of a masters’ degree, must have 6 years of related experience.
+• A master’s degree in economics, health policy, health services research, health informatics or related field.

 • Demonstrated proficiency with quantitative modeling and the creation of analytic presentations;